h01ger/piuparts/README.txt

 Some of the configuration items are not required, but it is best to set them all to be sure what the configuration actually is.

-==== report configuration

-the following settings are only useful for piuparts-report:

-FIXME

 === About the setup on piuparts.debian.org